agilov/webdev/README.md

 Also you can change everything in Vagrantfile (cpus, memory etc.) Vagrantfile is gitignored.

-If you don't want to install some packages - comment out unwanted playbooks in provision/full.yml fileю
+If you don't want to install some packages - comment out unwanted playbooks in provision/full.yml file

 #### Run vagrant